 From our easy three-step enrolment process to flexible fee payment, we’re dedicated to making studying and balancing other commitments as straightforward as possible.
 You will have the freedom to study wherever and whenever - all you need is a laptop and an internet connection.
 You will also be accompanied by a cohort of similarly determined peers from across the world, keen to share their knowledge and experience and root not only for their success - but yours too.

 Our online masters in Food Science and Innovation is designed to work around your work and life commitments.
 It can be completed within two years at a pace that suits you, with a recommended study week of up to 15 hours.

 You’ll study in a Virtual Learning Environment that has been designed with the latest pedagogical research at its heart.
 It will encourage you to develop independent thought, reflect on your own work and engage with your fellow students across the globe.
 You will enjoy a programme of highly interactive live online seminars and presentations, have the opportunity to work on a wide variety of group tasks that are aimed at developing your transferable skills and receive personalised feedback from your tutors, all at a time that suits you best.

-There are three intakes annually for this course, with programmes starting in January, May and September.
+There are four intakes annually for this course, with programmes starting in January, May, September and November.

 Typical units of study may include*:

 A large portion of your credits is earned with a dissertation that uses established research methods.
 This is a chance for you to demonstrate the skills and knowledge you have developed during the course, as well as engage with real-world study relating to your field of interest.